 612.4 POSITION/SALARY CONTINUATION

 A staff member who properly uses the provisions of this policy is entitled to return to a similar or equivalent position without reduction in salary or loss of service credit.
-However, if a staff member has exhausted all available sick leave and PTO, his/her employment may be subject to termination unless he/she qualifies for and receives short-term disability, Family Medical Leave and/or a leave of absence without pay.
+However, if a staff member has exhausted all available sick leave and PTO, his/her employment may be subject to termination unless he/she qualifies for and receives short-term disability, Family Medical Leave, a leave of absence without pay, and/or a leave as an accommodation under the Americans with Disabilities Act.
 Note that a leave of absence without pay is subject to the approval of Human Resources or the individual's department if an employee is not eligible for or has exhausted his/her FMLA/STD benefits.

 University staff members who are covered by collective bargaining agreements should refer to the appropriate contract article.
 Any contract articles incorporating or referring to previous editions of this policy shall be superseded by the current policy.